-If you like a drink, then Repeal Day is all about you.
+If you like a drink, then National Repeal Day is all about you.
 On the 5th of December, it’s time to raise a glass to all things cocktails, beer and spirit, and celebrate your right to have a cheeky little (or large!) tipple now and then.
 Whether you enjoy a sip of sophistication with a swish cocktail or simple G and T, or even if you’re happy to sit back with a bottle of beer, this day celebrates kicking back with a drink or two whether at home, with friends or at the pub.

-The History of Repeal Day
+History of National Repeal Day

 Between January 5th 1919 and December 5th 1933, America was dry.
 And we don’t mean it didn’t get much rainfall – during these years, the consumption of alcohol was banned.
 This was supposed to end drunkenness and put a stop to crime – but if anything, it just made problems with lawbreaking even worse.

 Bootlegging, or rum-running as it might also be known, became of especial favor with crime lords.
 Sneaking liquor around the country became a big business in 1920s USA, and despite the best effort of authorities, the big wigs of the underworld were soon reveling in the money it brought them.

-How to Celebrate Repeal Day
+How to celebrate National Repeal Day

 This day is an easy one to celebrate, especially if you are partial to a cheeky drink or two.
 There’s no need to get dressed up – although if you choose to go to a posh wine bar, you could always pop on something sparkly; Celebrate repeal day by grabbing yourself a quick drink on the 5th, or perhaps you could make some swanky cocktails at home.